Building Legal Skills and Capacity

-The CEELI Institute continued and expanded its long term program in Burma.
+The CEELI Institute continued and expanded its long term program in Myanmar.
 Building on a five-year track record, CEELI – together with partner organization Burma Center Prague – continues to provide support and mentoring to networks of independent human rights lawyers engaged in pro bono defense – above all the Myanmar Lawyers Network (MLN), and the Union Lawyers and the Paralegals Association (ULPA).
 To date, the CEELI Institute has undertaken training programs in 13 different cities around the country, including Yangon, Mandalay, Nay Pyi Taw, Pyay, Pyapon, Sittwe, Taunggyi, Bago, Mawlamyine, Loikaw, Myiktyina, Dawei and Pathein.
 This program has been generously supported by the Czech Foreign Ministry’s Transition Program.

-In 2018, the CEELI Institute also continued its efforts to support opposition members of the Burmese Parliament who are working to reform a range of outdated or repressive legislation.
+In 2018, the CEELI Institute also continued its efforts to support opposition members of the Myanmar Parliaments who are working to reform a range of outdated or repressive legislation.
 Many of these Members of Parliament are former dissidents and political prisoners who are now adjusting to new roles as legislators and drafters.
-Progress in changing these laws and paving the way for a genuine democracy is critical to securing democratic changes in Burma.
+Progress in changing these laws and paving the way for a genuine democracy is critical to securing democratic changes in the country.
 A special focus of this work has been to educate new parliamentarians on their little-understood constitutional rights to bring cases to the Constitutional Court.
 While the current constitution, which was drafted by the previous military regime in 2008, contains many provisions that can be used to restrict a democratic environment, the largely inactive Constitutional Court has broad powers to interpret the Constitution in ways that are more compatible with a modern democracy.
 The court is an underused resource, and one that the parliamentarians are capable of using to more democratic ends.
 While there are also political obstacles to using the court fully, the parliamentarian’s understanding of their potential role is crucial for a better functioning legislative body.
 In 2018, the CEELI Institute also organized legislative roundtables In Yangon, Mawlamyine and Bago for members of both Union and regional parliaments, focusing on better understanding of the recently amended anti-corruption legislation in Burma and best practices in setting up well functioning and systemic anti-corruption efforts.
 Apart from parliamentarians, these roundtables also included lawyers, providing a platform for better coordination and building trust among actors of different backgrounds.

 Practicing Law Before European Court of Human Rights: CEELI Launches a New Three Part Training Series on Preparation and Handling of Cases